Exploring the Windows PowerShell ISE

 Beginning with Windows PowerShell ISE 3.0 the Command and Output Panes were combined into a single Console Pane.

 The menu bar contains the File, Edit, View, Tools, Debug, Add-ons, and Help menus.
 The buttons on the menus allow you to perform tasks related to writing and running scripts and running commands in the Windows PowerShell ISE.
-Additionally, an add-on tool may be placed on the menu bar by running scripts that use the Windows PowerShell ISE Scripting Object Model.
+Additionally, an add-on tool may be placed on the menu bar by running scripts that use the The ISE Object Model Hierarchy.

 In Windows PowerShell ISE 2.0, The Tools and Add-ons menus were not present.